 How to create your digital marketing campaign plan

-You shouldn’t create an online marketing campaign without first making a plan.
+You shouldn’t create an online marketing campaign without first making a plan — unless you’re investing in digital marketing campaign management.
 Planning your campaigns might not be as glamorous as launching them, but it’s definitely just as important.
 A plan helps guide your strategy so that everything you do aligns with your brand and your goals.
 You don’t want to end up with a disjointed campaign that’s way over your budget, do you?
 I didn’t think so.
 I’m going to start with the basics.

 1. Decide whether to hire an agency or work in-house